robfletcher/fongo-persistor/readme.md

 This is a [Vert.x][vertx] busmod providing a [Fongo][fongo] database.
-The primary intention is for replacing a real Mongo persistor busmod on the event bus in unit tests.
+The primary intention is for replacing a real Mongo persistor busmod on the event bus in Java or Groovy unit tests.
+However, it is also possible to deploy as in a Vert.x container just like any other busmod.

 ## Installing